PaulisMatrix/1brc/README.md

 # 1brc

-The One Billion Row Challenge
+My submissions(?) for the One Billion Row Challenge by Gunnar Morling: https://www.morling.dev/blog/one-billion-row-challenge/